 - To promote interdisciplinary, international initiatives to enhance exchange of ideas and understanding of the education of health professionals on a global basis

 Mobile Health Van

-Continuing Mercy College’s commitment to the Bronx, the College has partnered with the Head Start Sponsoring Board Council of the City of New York, Inc. (HSSBC) to provide health screenings and education through the College’s Mobile Health Vehicle.
-Twice a month Mercy College students, faculty and staff take the College’s Mobile Health Vehicle to the Bathgate section of the Bronx to provide health screenings and education to members of the Sharon Baptist Head Start Program and surrounding Bronx community.
+Continuing Mercy University’s commitment to the Bronx, the University has partnered with the Head Start Sponsoring Board Council of the City of New York, Inc. (HSSBC) to provide health screenings and education through the University’s Mobile Health Vehicle.
+Twice a month Mercy University students, faculty and staff take the University’s Mobile Health Vehicle to the Bathgate section of the Bronx to provide health screenings and education to members of the Sharon Baptist Head Start Program and surrounding Bronx community.

 Medical Mission to Dominican Republic

 In spring 2019, an interprofessional team of students and faculty from the Communication Disorders Program, Physician Assistant Program, and Physical Therapy Program spent their spring break in the Dominican Republic.
 Unlike other college students, spending their break on the beach, Mercy students worked to continue our partnership with Inca Cola and Friends of Lead Free Children Foundation.